CalebLH02/C867-Project/README.md

-This project utilizes the C++ programming language to obtain and manipulate student data.
+This project was intended to obtain and manipulate student data.